ThinkingJoules/snapgraph/README.md

 # Functions
 ## and derived data (out of date, but intent is to make something like this)
-GBase supports functions that can pull data from one layer down (or above) and do math and put the result in the column specified with the function.
+Snap supports functions that can pull data from one layer down (or above) and do math and put the result in the column specified with the function.
 ```
 let BaseID = b123
 let userFN = 'SUM({b123/t3/p2},{b123/t3/p4}) * {b123/t3/p6.b123/t5/p1}'
-gbase.base(BaseID).table('t3').column('p5').config({GBtype: 'function', fn: userFN})
+snap.base(BaseID).table('t3').column('p5').config({propType: 'function', fn: userFN})

 let b123/t3/r8 = {p0: 'Row 8', p2: 2, p4: 2 p6:[b123/t5/r13]}
 let b123/t5/r13 = {p0: 'Row 13', p1:3}